lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 ) public
 ```

-Sets an array of data at multiple keys in the account storage.
+Sets an array of data at multiple data keys in the account storage.

 _Triggers the **[DataChanged](#datachanged)** event when successfully setting the data._